 No matter which variety of cosmos you choose to grow, it won’t reach its full potential if the right growing conditions aren’t met.
-Cosmos are a pretty easy-going plant in terms of how much water and nutrition they need.
-We’ll get to that in a moment.
+Cosmos are pretty easy-going when it comes to their growing conditions, but it doesn’t hurt to optimize them.

-But cosmos are sticklers when it comes to the amount of sunlight they get.
-Native to the Southwest United States and Mexico, cosmos can handle the heat and sunlight.
+Cosmos are sticklers when it comes to the amount of sunlight they get.
+Native to the Southwest United States and Mexico, cosmos can handle heat and sunlight.
 They thrive in at least 8 hours of full sun per day, and this amount will affect how tall the cosmos grow.

 If grown in partial shade, which is only 4-6 hours of sunlight per day, the plants might not reach their full height or be as robust.
 The stems are also likely to be shorter, giving you few options for arranging cut stems in bouquets and vases.

-Overwatering can also lead to root rot and fungal disease, which will almost certainly negatively affect how well the plant is able to grow.
+Overwatering can also lead to root rot and fungal disease, which will almost certainly negatively affect how well the plant can grow.

-A stressed plant is also more susceptible to pests and disease, which will affect the growth of the plant as well as the quality of the blooms.
-If a plant is fighting off aphids or beetles it won’t thrive and achieve its full height.
+A stressed plant is also more susceptible to pests and disease, which will affect the plant’s growth and the quality of the blooms.
+If a plant is fighting off aphids or beetles, it won’t thrive and achieve its full height.
 Even if it does grow tall, pests like beetles eat the leaves, making them unusable and weakening the plant.